 A prenuptial agreement allows both people to list what each one brought to the marriage and what happens to those items and assets if a divorce occurs or one spouse passes away.
 This means that a bulk of the assets, businesses, properties and more that belong to a person could be passed onto heirs instead of going to a spouse, and this might be useful when one has children from a previous relationship.

-A prenup is a way for a couple to make decisions instead of going to court.
+A prenupial agreement is a great way for a couple to make decisions instead of going to court.
 A judge typically tries to split everything in a fair way, which means a spouse who is older, ill or is not able to work for some reason might receive more so to ensure this person is taken care of.
 Judges might also order alimony payments.
 With a prenup, however, a couple would have already decided most of these factors beforehand.